Myndex/apca-introduction/analysis.md

 (without removing the polarity) and the modified WCAG contrast with an ambient light value of 0.4._

-0.4 is not an "ambient light value" - what it would mean is that 40% of the ambient light in the room was reflecting off the display face.
-If this were the case, you' be unable to see what was on the display.
+0.4 is not an "ambient light value" - what that would mean is that **40% of the ambient light** in the room was **reflecting off the display** face.
+If this were the case, a user would be unable to see what was on the display.
 This again underscores a misunderstanding of the science here.
 All the 0.4 is is a brute force manipulation of the WCAG2 math, but it does not fix the problem, and is unsupportable by any actual facts.

 ![contrast comparison](plots/contrast_comparison.png)